 - 2) An indicative list of journals is provided to guide faculty in their progress towards promotion and tenure.
-The list provided reflects well-known recent studies of ranking of scholarly referred journals in hospitality and tourism. - 3) Depending on the faculty rank, criteria is provided to guide faculty members in their advancement.
-For example, tenure track faculty should have published a minimum number of articles in scholarly refereed journals from the indicative journal list (see specific guidelines below).
-Repeated publications in the same journal may not be considered as an indicator of the quality of the research. - 4) The assessment of publications should take into account both the quantity and quality.
+The list provided reflects well-known recent studies of ranking of scholarly-refereed journals in hospitality and tourism and also includes journals respective to the events and attractions' discipline. - 3) Departmental guidelines will be available to guide faculty members in their advancement. - 4) The assessment of publications should take into account both the quantity and quality.
 The candidate is expected to demonstrate the ability to be a single/lead author as well as the ability to collaborate with colleagues and graduate students within the college and beyond, as deemed appropriate.
-Interdisciplinary and cross-disciplinary research is encouraged. - 5) Sustained research output without any major time gaps in publications. - 6) Development of a clear research agenda.
-It is acceptable to have more than one stream of research interest; however, the research should be focused. - 7) Printed research records should be listed under appropriate headings (e.g. Refereed Journal Articles, Refereed Conference Proceedings, Books, Book Chapters etc.). - 8) A Cumulative Progress Evaluation (CPE) is conducted annually by each of the following: the department P&T Committee, the Department Chair, and the Dean.
+Interdisciplinary and crossdisciplinary research is encouraged. - 5) Sustained research output without any major time gaps in publications. - 6) Development of a clear research agenda.
+It is acceptable to have more than one stream of research interest; however, the research should be focused. - Printed research records should be listed under appropriate headings (e.g. Refereed Journal Articles, Refereed Conference Proceedings, Books, and Book Chapters etc.). - 8) A Cumulative Progress Evaluation (CPE) is conducted annually by each of the following: the department P&T Committee, the Department Chair, and the Dean.
 An annual faculty evaluation is conducted every year by the department chair.
 Positive annual evaluations and CPEs alone do not necessarily guarantee promotion and/or tenure. - 9) Research recognitions such as best paper awards, citation records, most downloaded paper etc. are given due consideration as indicators of research productivity and research quality.

-Ranking of Journals
+Indicative List of Journals